 Here are some tips that make your Ramadan a truly special month!

 Avoid Negative People

 We all have toxic people in our lives.
-They are the people who are naysayers, make fun of your order maxalt goals, or just plain don’t like you.
+They are the people who are naysayers, make fun of your goals, or plain don’t like you.
 Well, try to avoid those types of people this Ramadan.
-Not only will it make you happier, there is an added bonus of avoiding the huge sin of backbiting.
+Not only will it make you happier, but there is also a bonus of avoiding the huge sin of backbiting.
 It will also help you hunker down and focus on achieving your goals for Ramadan too.

 Eat Suhoor (pre-fasting meal before dawn)